Bangladesh documentary implicates top officials in bribery scheme | DW | 03.02.2021

 An investigative report from Al Jazeera claims that a gang linked to top officials colluded with the country's security forces to sell off lucrative jobs.
 Dhaka has rejected the reporting as a "smear campaign."

-The Qatar-based broadcaster Al Jazeera on Monday released a bombshell investigative report that implicates top Bangladeshi officials in a scheme involving passport fraud and abuse of power to profit from government contracts and job positions.
+The Qatar-based broadcaster Al Jazeera on Monday released an investigative report that implicates top Bangladeshi officials in a scheme involving passport fraud and abuse of power to profit from government contracts and job positions.

 "All the Prime Minister's Men" accuses General Aziz Ahmed, chief of staff for the Bangladeshi Army, of helping to protect his brothers, Haris and Anis Ahmed, who are wanted for the 1996 murder of a rival politician.